Garee/glasgow-litter/docs/DATA.md

 ## [images](../data/images)

-This directory contains Google Street View JPEG images of Glasgow City which have been obtained using the Google Street View Static API.
+This directory contains 37,300 Google Street View JPEG images of Glasgow City which have been obtained using the Google Street View Static API.
 Each image has a 640x640 pixel resolution, which is the maximum size the API offers.

 Download this [zip file](https://drive.protonmail.com/urls/KAH7FQ1KE0#15LfLtJKUynP) and extract the images.
 They are not stored in this repository due to size constraints.

+### Small Example Data Set

+Download this [zip file](https://drive.protonmail.com/urls/7M6ZTWCX3R#IGBjeqYaFsw6) and extract the images.
+This subset contains only a single data zone and can be used to run the detection quickly.

 ## [models](../data/models)

 This directory contains the train/valid/test images for each attempted model.

-Download this [zip file](https://drive.protonmail.com/urls/KAH7FQ1KE0#15LfLtJKUynP) and extract it within the `models` directory.
+Download this [zip file](https://drive.protonmail.com/urls/FKVF43B258#uKy64JkipmgF) and extract it within the `models` directory.
 These are the images for the chosen YOLOv5s model and they are not stored in this repository due to size constraints.

 ## [detected](../data/detected)

 This directory contains the images and labels for detected litter.

-Download this [zip file](https://drive.protonmail.com/urls/KAH7FQ1KE0#15LfLtJKUynP) and extract the images.
+Download this [zip file](https://drive.protonmail.com/urls/MNBKVJWASM#rpItVAJAfMzB) and extract the images.
 They are not stored in this repository due to size constraints.